rizo8107/InstaFlowsreplit/replit.md

 ## Purpose
 The platform connects multiple Instagram accounts via Graph API tokens and provides a visual flow builder with:
 - Condition nodes (if/else logic with AND/OR operators)
-- Action nodes (reply, message, delete, hide, like, send links, API calls, delays)
+- Action nodes (reply, message, delete, hide, like, send links, API calls, delays, set variables, stop flow)
 - Variable support for dynamic messaging
 - Real-time webhook processing
 - Comprehensive activity logging
+- Edge deletion for easy flow modification

 ## Current State
 The MVP is complete with: